 - PDF standard (standard PDF → PDF/X)

-- Colour profile (generic → ISO Coated v2 or similar)
+- Colour profile (generic or missing → ISO Coated v2 or similar)

 - Bleed and TrimBox settings